Low Testosterone Overview

 - Delayed orgasm or trouble getting an orgasm

-- Reduced ejaculate volume or low perm count
+- Reduced ejaculate volume or low sperm count

 - Reduced size in testicles